MDARD Grants Expected to Leverage More Than $12 Million in Private Investments for Food and Ag ProjectsAgency: Agriculture and Rural Development

 For Immediate Release: July 30, 2019

-Media contact: Jessy Sielski, 517-284-5725
+Media Contact: Jessy Sielski, 517-284-5725

-LANSING, Mich. – Today, Michigan Department of Agriculture and Rural Development Director Gary McDowell announced 20 projects that will be awarded funds under the competitive Value Added and Regional Food System Grant Program.
+LANSING, MI – Today, Michigan Department of Agriculture and Rural Development Director Gary McDowell announced 20 projects that will be awarded funds under the competitive Value Added and Regional Food System Grant Program.
 MDARD received 94 proposals with requests totaling nearly $8.5 million.
 The $1.8 million in grants for the 20 projects will leverage more than $12 million in private investments.

 "Clearly, Michigan remains committed to partnering with its food and agriculture businesses, as well as the towns, villages, and cities they call home," said McDowell.
 "When people talk of economic growth and job creation, they often think of large companies and corporations, but the truth is, it’s the sum of all the small and mid-sized businesses that employ the most people and help the most communities thrive.
 So, we’re proud to use the resources we have to incentivize even more private investments in the great state of Michigan."

 - Allen Market Place, operated by Allen Neighborhood Center (Lansing) – $79,216.
 Expanding the Veggie Box Program and Shared-Use Kitchens to Strengthen Mid-Michigan's Food System.

 - Battle Creek Unlimited (Battle Creek) – $125,000.
 Tiger Room Accelerator Kitchen Project.

 - Escanaba Downtown Development Authority (Escanaba) – $80,000.
 Escanaba Market Place Shared Use Kitchen Project.

 - Fluffy Bottom Farms (Chelsea) – $73,000.
 Equipment Improvement and Market Expansion Proposal.